 Early Life and Educational Background

-He was born in Axminster, Devon, on the 12th of March in 1784.
-He was the eldest son of then Rector of Templeton and Trusham Charles Buckland, and Elizabeth Buckland.
-It is said that William Buckland’s interest in fossils had been tapped by his birthplace’s proximity to quarries in Axminster which was then bountiful with fossil remains.
-His father had a keen interest in the development of roads and William Buckland was often taken on trips near the quarries which is why he had become so familiar with such scenes.
+William Buckland was born in Axminster, Devon, on the 12th of March in 1784, the eldest son of Rector of Templeton and Trusham Charles Buckland, and Elizabeth Buckland.
+William’s interest in geology and natural history was tapped by his proximity to quarries in Axminster which was bountiful with fossil remains.
+His father had a keen interest in the development of roads and William was often taken on trips near the quarries, collecting Ammonites and other shells.

 During the years 1808 to 1812, William Buckland went on numerous geological excursions on horseback to different parts of Scotland, England, Wales, and Ireland.
-He had taken his favourite black mare on his journeys and examined sections of strata.
-He even took home specimen for research purposes during those excursions.
+He would take his favorite black mare on his journeys and examined sections of strata.
+He took home many specimens for research purposes during those excursions.

-There was a time when Buckland had taken great interest in the theory of Louis Agassiz and in 1838, he had a trip to Switzerland to meet Agassiz himself.
-In 1840, these two scientists found evidence of former glaciation.
-In the same year, Buckland became the Geological Society’s president once more and despite the hostile reaction to the theory he had proposed, he had already been convinced that glaciation was the origin of many of the surface deposits which were in Britain then.
+In 1840, these two scientists presented their evidence of the rock deposits and formations caused by former glaciation.
+The same year, Buckland became the Geological Society’s president once more and despite the hostile reaction to the theory he proposed, he remained convinced that glaciation was the origin of many of the rock surface deposits in Britain and elsewhere in northern Europe.

-In 1850, he was afflicted with a disease which had greatly disabled him and lead to his death six years later.
-From post-mortem findings, there was a tubercular infection which spread to his brain.
-Interestingly, the plot which had been reserved for his grave had a Jurassic limestone which needed to be blown up before proper excavation could be done and this was seen as a kid of final jest from the geologist.
+By 1850, Buckland was afflicted with a disease which greatly disabled him and he retired to Islip.
+He died, six years later on 14 August 1856, aged 72.
+From post-mortem findings, he had suffered from a tubercular infection which had spread to his brain.
+Interestingly, the plot reserved for his grave contained Jurassic limestone which needed to be blown up before proper excavation could be done; this was seen as final jest from the geologist.